wvlet/airframe/docs/airframe-rx.md

 ----

-The above two examples are non-blocking code, which means that the subsequent code can be processed while we are waiting for updates of the observed events.
+These two examples are non-blocking code, which means that the subsequent code can be processed while we are waiting for updates of the observed events.
 If you use reactive components like `Rx[A]`, writing interactive UIs and RPC clients/servers becomes much easier than managing threads and event update signals by yourself.

 For more interested readers, visit [ReactiveX](http://reactivex.io/) web page.
 You can find various types of event-based processing patterns.
 You will notice that these stream processing operators are quite similar to [Scala collection library operators](https://docs.scala-lang.org/overviews/collections/trait-traversable.html), such as map, flatMap, filter, zip, etc. If you are already familiar to Scala, it would be easy to learn reactive programming as well.